anderswood/weather-colors/readMe.md

 * [dark sky API](https://darksky.net/dev): weather API used to pull in the weather data
 * [google geocoding API](https://developers.google.com/maps/documentation/geocoding/intro): converts addresses into geographic coordinates
 * [moment](https://momentjs.com/): 'Parse, validate, manipulate, and display dates and times in JavaScript'
+* [moment timezone](https://momentjs.com/timezone/): 'Parse and display dates in any timezone'
 * [victory](https://formidable.com/open-source/victory/): 'React.js components for modular charting and data visualization'
 * [react-favicon](https://www.npmjs.com/package/react-favicon): 'Control the favicon from a React app'
 * [concurrently](https://www.npmjs.com/package/concurrently): employed to run the server and app in parallel with one `npm start` command